BUY America’s Greatest Blunder HERE

 Hardback.
 Paperback.
 Kindle, Nook, Apple iBooks and other e-formats

-Welcome to the Internet home of America’s Greatest Blunder, the new and already award-winning history of America in World War One, appearing as the centenary of the war’s 1914 outbreak approaches.
-In the book you’ll read about how America made a massive mistake – a great blunder – by entering the war and by so doing sharply tilted the battlefield’s balance of forces, shattering the three-year stalemate and winning the war for Britain and France over Germany.
-The two million U.S. Army and Marine Corps “doughboys” who fought on the Western Front gave Britain and France the power to impose their draconian and humiliating defeat on Germany.
+This book, declared by Publishers Weekly to be “an epic exercise in historical speculation” and a “detailed and thought-provoking review of the United States entry into WWI,” describes how America made the massive mistake by entering the war and about how America then sharply tilted the battlefield’s balance of forces, shattering a three-year stalemate and winning the war for Britain and France over Germany.
+The two million U.S. Army and Marine Corps “Doughboys” who fought on the war’s Western Front gave Britain and France the power to impose their draconian and humiliating defeat on Germany.
 And that ignited a decades-long call by Germans for revenge.

-How this happened is the tale told by America’s Greatest Blunder, a fast-paced war history and political history.
-Drawing on decades of research and analyses, it chronicles America’s foreign policy journey from sensible neutrality to its declaration of war, explaining how the American public was duped by Britain’s anti-German propaganda.
-The book then describes how the doughboys, organized into the AEF (American Expeditionary Force), broke the battlefield deadlock and won the war.
+How this happened is the tale told by America’s Greatest Blunder, a fast-paced history declared by Kirkus Reviews as an “immensely insightful…painstakingly detailed, thoroughly researched analysis, [offering] new perspectives and energetic prose."
+Drawing on decades of research, the book chronicles America’s foreign policy journey from sensible neutrality to its declaration of war, explaining how the American public was duped by Britain’s anti-German propaganda.
+The book then describes how the Doughboys, organized into the AEF (American Expeditionary Force), broke the battlefield deadlock and won the war.
 Finally, it tells how the Armistice and Versailles peace fatefully compounded America’s mistake of entering the war.

-The result was a huge catastrophe for the 20th Century.
+The result was a huge catastrophe for the 20

 In the pages of America’s Greatest Blunder you will discover….

-- Why and how America and Woodrow Wilson abandoned neutrality and slid into World War One
+- How America and Woodrow Wilson abandoned neutrality and slid into World War One

-- How America and its two million U.S. Army and Marine Corps doughboys won the war
+- How America’s two million U.S. Army and Marine Corps Doughboys won the war

-- Why America and its battlefield successes in World War One helped set the stage for Adolf Hitler and World War Two
+- Why America’s World War One battlefield success helped set the stage for Nazism, Adolf Hitler and World War Two

 - How the war could have ended differently had America not entered

-- Why the blunder of entering World War One offers lessons for our own day, raising a cautionary flag for America when it is tempted to intervene militarily overseas
+- Why the blunder of entering World War One offers lessons for our own day, raising a cautionary flag whenever America is tempted to intervene militarily overseas

-- How the doughboys were recruited, drafted and formed into the huge American Expeditionary Force – AEF – and then trained for battle on the Western Front, fighting at Cantigny, Belleau Wood and St. Mihiel and in the brutal Meuse-Argonne
+- How the Doughboys were recruited, drafted and formed into the huge American Expeditionary Force – AEF – and then trained for battle on the Western Front, fighting at Cantigny, Belleau Wood and St. Mihiel and finally in the brutal Meuse-Argonne

 - How Britain and France tried to take away control of the AEF from American commander in chief General John J. Pershing